List of Wingolf member associations

-These fraternities are all members of the Wingolf.
+The following fraternal student associations are all of the active and inactive members of the Wingolf.

-The list shows both active and inactive fraternities.
 The latter are considered „vertagt“.
-In these cases, the tradition is sometimes continued by other fraternities, otherwise only the associations of the alumni remain („Alte Herren“ or „Philister“) remain.
+In these cases, the tradition is sometimes continued by other fraternities, otherwise only the associations of the alumni remain („Alte Herren“ or „Philister“).
 Two fraternities are deceased – the Hohenheimer Wingolf, which however has a local successor, and the Danziger Wingolf.

 The list also shows the country where the fraternity is based.
-In the case of a inactive Studentenverbindung, this may vary historically.
+In the case of an Inactive studentenverbindung, this may vary historically.
 The city of Königsberg, where the Königsberger Wingolf was located, used to belong to East Prussia and the German Reich, today it belongs to Russia and is called Kaliningrad.